jviding/GreenFront/README.md

 # GreenFront
-GreenFront is an angular web app and part of a project called Farmanator. <br>
+Angular web app for Exactum Greenhouse course.
+The front end designed to represent the data gathered by Arduino Uno.
-It's main purpose is to visualise data collected by sensors attached to our Arduino Uno. <br>
+The data is fetched from Firebase and angular charts are being used for the representation. <br>
 <br>
 The app is currently running at http://gentle-shore-2995.herokuapp.com/